 -X, –exclude-from =FILE exclude files that match any pattern in FILE

 –Exclude = PATTERN exclude files that match PATTERN

 –Max-depth = N print the total for a directory (or file, with –all) only if it is N or fewer levels below the command line argument; –Max-depth = 0 is the same as

 –Time show time of the last modification of any file in the directory, or any of its subdirectories

-Display values has units of the first available SIZE from -block-size, and the DU_BLOCK_SIZE, BLOCK_SIZE blocksize and environment variables.
+Display values are in units of the first available SIZE from –block-size, and the DU_BLOCK_SIZE, BLOCK_SIZE and BLOCKSIZE environment variables.